ADLINK/nxp-imx8m-ubuntu/README.md

 SD Card image with LEC-iMX8M 4G Memory on LEC Base 2.0 Carrier board for the quick evaluation:
 * [download link](https://hq0epm0west0us0storage.blob.core.windows.net/$web/public/SMARC/LEC-iMX8M/Ubuntu/LEC-iMX8M-4G_Ubuntu18.04_sdcard_20210122.zip)

+**Note:**
+   The kernel used is not Ubuntu native.
+Ubuntu rootfs image which is bootstrapped by the iMX8M u-boot & Kernel.

 How to flash image to sd card:

 * please plug your SD card to your host machine and enter the following commands: